Home » Products Sourcing » Renewable Energy » How To Calculate the Right Solar System Size?

 Space

-Space plays an important role in the customer’s decision-making to opt for the right number of solar panels for their rooftops.
-For spacious roofs, more, larger-sized solar panels can be installed conveniently.
+Space plays an important role in the customer’s decision-making to opt for the right number of solar panels for home use as well as commercial use.
+For spacious roofs solar panel sizes are less of a concern and can be installed efficiently and conveniently.
 However, for roofs with limited space, only fewer solar panels can be installed.
-To make good use of that limited space, customers would be better off using high-efficiency solar panels to get the most out of the solar-to-electricity conversion.
+To make good use of that limited space, customers would be better off using high-efficiency solar panels to get the most out of the solar panel output.

 Energy offset